 Hudson Valley fine artist Janet Howard-Fatta creates a variety of works from landscapes in oil depicting place and time, to figurative works in wet and dry media.
 Light, color and a love of nature are the driving forces behind her work.
 Janet’s work reflects a relationship between the world around her and the painted image.
 She strives to create a visual representation of what she experiences through her senses.

 Janet received a BFA in painting at Pratt Institute.
-Currently she paints events on weekends and is a board member of the Orange County Arts Council and Wickham Works, a makerspace that is in development in the Hudson Valley.
-Janet facilitates the Warwick Life Drawing Group at Milkweed Community Space and the Seligmann Center.
+Currently she paints events on weekends and is a board member of the Orange County Arts Council.
+Janet facilitates the Warwick Life Drawing Group at the Seligmann Center.
 She lives in the Hudson Valley – Warwick, NY, surrounded by the beauty of a rural landscape that includes farms, mountains and state parks.

 It is as if all the years of studying, practicing, and observing with my paints were directed toward this moment in time to create works of art for celebrations.
 Creating works of art about love has become my passion.
 When I painted a friend’s backyard maple sap boiling party, it combined all I know about painting: the landscape, the figure, and the light made the connection to joy and love.
 I’m a people person who doesn’t want to be in the studio alone.
 I love people and relationships.
 This touches my soul and warms my heart.
 I believe our gatherings are benchmarks of life’s special days, when love and pride are shared and I am so honored when I have the opportunity to celebrate it by creating a work of art.